osmancoskun/vercel-nodejs/README.md

 # Nodejs App on Vercel
-This repo let you use nodejs on vercel.
-You can use this repo as template.
+This repository let you use nodejs on vercel.
+You can use this repository as template.

 Clone this repository to your github.
-Connect via vercel and enjoy.
+Connect via github on vercel and enjoy.